Houla, Lebanon

 The village maintains its cultural traditions to the present day, and holds village festivals.

-Houla, historically identified with Ulay Rabta, a place from rabbinic texts.
+Houla, historically embedded in the Canaanite–Phoenician world associated with the Kingdom of Tyre.
 The area's antiquity is shown by discoveries of lintels and an olive-press.
 In the Ottoman era, Hula was a village inhabited by Shiites, described in 1881 as having stone buildings, cisterns, and a central mosque amidst olive and vineyards.
-During the 1948 Arab-Israeli war two officers from the IDF carried out the Hula massacre in the village, killing over 80 civilians of ages 15–60.
+During the 1948 Arab-Israeli war Israel army carried out the Hula massacre in the village, killing over 80 civilians of ages 15–60.
 Throughout subsequent conflicts, Hula suffered from military engagements and airstrikes.